-- 58. The new national wage scale for skilled labour is specifically designed to narrow down the opportunity for local variation in wages, while, beginning in 1973, the close connection between wages and enterprise profits are to be eliminated in coal mining and in the electric power industry.
-This regulation is evidently justified by the fact that these two industrial branches market their products or services at fixed prices, and are unable to make profits that will enable them to provide wage increases although miners' wages appear to be unjustifiably high already. - Finally, as an experiment, the wage mass system designed to stimulate greater economy in the use of labour -It takes the place of is to be introduced in some enterprises. the "average wage level system" in force at the present, under which enterprises pay very high progressive taxes on every percentage wage increase above an indicated level fixed by reference to the average growth in per capita wages and profits.
+- 69. The new national wage scale for skilled labour was specifically designed to narrow down the opportunity for local variation in wages, while, beginning in 1973, the close connection between wages and enterprise profits was to be eliminated in coal mining and in the electric power industry.
+This regulation was evidently justified by the fact that these two industrial branches market their products or services at fixed prices, and were unable to make profits that would enable them to provide wage increases although miners' wages appear to be unjustifiably high already. - 70.
+Finally, as an experiment, the wage mass system designed to stimulate greater economy in the use of labour was to be introduced in some enterprises.
+It was to take the place of the "average wage level system", under which enterprises pay very high progressive taxes on every percentage wage increase above an indicated level fixed by reference to the average growth in per capita wages and profits.
 This was unfavourable to enterprises planning a reduction in the work forces.
-The new system is one which has already been used for some time at state farms and some state service The main features of this enterprises - for example forestry. complex system is that taxes will be paid primarily on the total wage volume (or fund) instead of on the per capita or average wage level.
-Its intention is to penalize managers for any gross increase in wages regardless of the development of profit, so that it is against his interest to take on more employees, even at a less than average wage. - 60.
-The statutory wage rise represents a fairly clear case of central action being taken to remedy disproportions thrown up by the working of the NEM, as does the introduction of the national wage scale for skilled workers and specialists.
-Such action does not, however, imply a rejection of the mechanism as a whole.
-As previously argued, the development of income disproportions is inevitable when central control is relaxed, and the more it is relaxed, the bigger these "disproportions" will be.
+The new system is one which has already been used for some time at State farms and some State service enterprises for example forestry.
+The main features of this complex system is that taxes will be paid primarily on the total wage volume (or fund) instead of on the per capita or average wage level.
+Its intention is to penalize managers for any gross increase in wages regardless of the development of profit, so that it is against his interest to take on more employees, even at a less than average wage. - The statutory wage rise represents a fairly clear case of central action being taken to remedy disproportions thrown up by the working of the NEM, as does the introduction of the national wage scale for skilled workers and specialists. action does not, however, imply a rejection of the mechanism As previously argued, the development of income as a whole. disproportions is inevitable when central control is relaxed, and the more it is relaxed, the bigger these "disproportions" will be.
 The problem then becomes one of whether to remedy these disproportions by re-establishing former central control, or modifying the mechanism sufficiently to cope with these disproportions and thereby enable most of its essential features to be retained and perhaps extended at a later date.
-The Hungarians have chosen the latter alternative, modifying the mechanism where social conditions demand it, and in future any economic "reform" will have to tread carefully in order not to antagonize the traditional interests of the industrial worker.
+Hungarians have chosen the latter alternative, modifying the mechanism where social conditions demand it, and in future any economic "reform" will have to tread carefully in order not to antagonize the traditional interests of the industrial worker.